ozwillo/ozwillo-kernel/HOWTO/login.md

 The `id_token`'s signature should be validated using the public key published at the _keys endpoint_.
 Its payload contains the `nonce` you initially sent in the authentication request and should match the one from the session.
-It also contains the user's identifier (`sub`) and, as an OASIS-specific extension to the specification, optional `app_user` and  `app_admin` boolean properties.
+It also contains the user's identifier (`sub`) and, as an Ozwillo-specific extension to the specification, optional `app_user` and  `app_admin` boolean properties.
 When present and equal to `true`, `app_user` indicates that the user has been assigned the application (generaly by his IT manager).
 When present and equal to `true`, `app_admin` indicates that the user is the one who bought the application,